jchchiu/bank_statement_converter/README.md

 - ~~NAB Business Everyday Account; use string of dots as separator of transactions; if dates cell is empty use previous stored date.~~
 - Maybe update some of the converters to save the same number of checks as the Bendigo bank converter.
-- Add csv intermediary removal to cli.py.
+- ~~Add csv intermediary removal to cli.py.~~
 - Maybe add option to specify output path.
 - Maybe refactor cli code; add more comments to code.
 - ~~Update incorrect number of transactions for converters; also add skip for empty pages just incase~~
+- Maybe add undo button for GUI